VA Refinance to Save Money

 Other VA Home Loan Refinance Options

 Another VA refinance option is the Energy Efficient Mortgage.
-This loan allows you to take out more money (up to 6,000 dollars) so you can then save money in the long term.
+This loan allows you to take out more money (up to $6,000) so you can then save money in the long term.
 How does this work?
 Well, first of all, the Energy Efficient Mortgage requires you to prove that the extra money lent out will be put towards increasing your home’s energy efficiency.
 Examples of these kinds of changes include fitting your home with double-pane windows or installing solar panels.
 The loan also requires proof that these upgrades will save you money each month.
 For instance, by locking in the hot and cool air more effectively, double-paned windows will ideally save you money that would otherwise go towards heating and air conditioning throughout the year.

 So to determine if the Energy Efficient Mortgage is a worthy investment, carefully consider your electricity and utility bills.
 Have your heating and cooling equipment inspected by experts to determine their current quality and efficiency.
 And if your furnace or insulation are a few decades or more old, your house may benefit from some upgrades via the Energy Efficient Mortgage.